How to Learn Linux Step by Step: A guide for beginners

 If you start from scratch, I suggest you read this page from Ubuntu’s official website, which’s very well written: The Linux command line for beginners.

-I believe that there is no way to learn Linux and not learn how to perform some operations on Terminal, and at some point, you end up in the situation that your only option is to use Terminal, but it’s not a bad thing.
+I believe that there is no way to learn Linux and not learn how to perform some operations on Terminal, and at some point, you end up in the situation where your only option is to use Terminal, but it’s not a bad thing.

 Learn Linux step by step: Shell Script